Gravity (alcoholic beverage)

 Gravity, in the context of fermenting alcoholic beverages, refers to the specific gravity (abbreviated SG), or relative density compared to water, of the wort or must at various stages in the fermentation.
 The concept is used in the brewing and wine-making industries.
 Specific gravity is measured by a hydrometer, refractometer, pycnometer or oscillating U-tube electronic meter.

 The density of a wort is largely dependent on the sugar content of the wort.
 During alcohol fermentation, yeast converts sugars into carbon dioxide and alcohol.
 By monitoring the decline in SG over time the brewer obtains information about the health and progress of the fermentation and determines that it is complete when gravity stops declining.
 If the fermentation is finished, the specific gravity is called the final gravity (abbreviated FG).
 For example, for a typical strength beer, original gravity (abbreviated OG) could be 1.050 and FG could be 1.010.

 Several different scales have been used for measuring the original gravity.
 For historical reasons, the brewing industry largely uses the Plato scale (°P), which is essentially the same as the Brix scale used by the wine industry.
 For example, OG 1.050 is roughly equivalent to 12 °P.

 By considering the original gravity, the brewer or vintner obtains an indication as to the probable ultimate alcoholic content of their product.
-The OE (Original Extract) is often referred to as the "size" of the beer and is, in Europe, often printed on the label as Stammwürze or sometimes just as a per cent.
+The OE (Original Extract) is often referred to as the "size" of the beer and is, in Europe, often printed on the label as Stammwürze or sometimes just as a percent.
 In the Czech Republic, for example, common descriptions are "10 degree beers", "12 degree beers" which refers to the gravity in Plato of the wort before the fermentation.